Driving tips

 Setting the gas.

-You then need to give it a bit more gas than you normally would.
-Setting the revs a bit higher to help move the car off uphill and will help the car not to stall and cut out.
-Now keep your right foot still.
+You’ll need to give it a bit more gas than usual, setting the revs slightly higher to help the car move uphill.
+This extra power will reduce the risk of stalling.
+Once you’ve set the gas, keep your right foot steady.

 Biting point.

 Raise the clutch slowly to the biting point.
-You will be able to feel the back of the car lower down when you reach the biting point.
-Also, the engine sound will change.
-Once you feel this, keep your left foot still too.
-The car now wants to go forward and not roll back.
+As you do this, you’ll notice the back of the car lowering slightly when you reach the biting point, and the engine sound will change.
+Once you feel these cues, keep your left foot steady as well.
+At this stage, the car is ready to move forward without rolling back.

 Mirrors, signal, manoeuvre.